Messerschmitt Bf 110 operational history: The Phoney War and the "Battle of German Bight"

 Most of the units protecting western Germany from aerial attack were equipped with the Messerschmitt Bf 109.
 One of the Bf 110 units assigned to air defence in this sector was Lehrgeschwader 1.
 On 23 November 1939, the Bf 110 claimed its first Allied victim when LG 1 Bf 110s engaged and shot down a Morane-Saulnier M.S.406 of the Armée de l'Air over Verdun.

-Just three weeks later, on 18 December 1939, the Bf 110 participated in the first German victory over British arms in World War II.
-RAF Bomber Command sent 22 Vickers Wellington bombers to attack the German naval base at Wilhelmshaven.
+Just three weeks later, on 18 December 1939, the Bf 110 participated in the first German victory over British arms in the Second World War RAF Bomber Command sent 22 Vickers Wellington bombers to attack the German naval base at Wilhelmshaven.
 Despite help from Bf 109 units, it was the Bf 110 which excelled in the bomber destroyer role.
 By the end of the fighting, the Germans had claimed 38 RAF bombers.
 Actual losses were 11 Wellingtons and six damaged to varying degrees.
 Some sources claim a 12th Wellington was destroyed.
 The raid convinced RAF Bomber Command to consider abandoning the daylight bombing of Germany in favour of night actions.